Football great Joe Montana looking to score with marijuana

 The former San Francisco 49ers star said his venture capital firm was investing in an industry he believes “can provide relief to many people and can make a serious impact on opioid use or addiction.”
 Some doctors recommend marijuana to treat opioid addiction and as an alternate relief for pain.

-Montana is the latest, and one of the most prominent, professional athletes to openly endorse marijuana use, following NBA Hall of Famer Bill Walton, two-time Super Bowl winning quarterback Jim McMahon and professional wrestling star Rob Van Dam.
+Montana is the latest, and one of the most prominent, professional athletes to openly endorse marijuana use.
+Heisman trophy winner and retired NFL running back Ricky Williams and NBA Hall of Famer Bill Walton have been particularly outspoken in their embrace of marijuana.
+Super Bowl winning quarterback Jim McMahon, professional wrestling star Rob Van Dam and ultramarathon runner Avery Collins also publicly endorse marijuana.

 Montana launched the venture capital firm Liquid 2 Ventures in 2015.
 Caliva didn’t disclose Montana’s portion of the investment.